 Just once, in 1918, in a promotional ploy that went comically awry.
 Clarke explains:

 “I gave a viola recital in New York…and as viola pieces were so scarce I put in two or three of my own.
 But I thought it would look silly to have my name on the program too often so I invented the name ‘Anthony Trent’ as composer of one of them [Morpheus]….Well, the next day I discovered that the critics were very much interested in Mr Trent, but had almost ignored the pieces by Rebecca Clarke.
 So a few years later, when my music was beginning to be published, I killed Anthony Trent─officially and with no regrets─and I’ve never been bothered by him since!”

 Clarke told this story several times, most notably in a 1945 lecture, a facsimile of which appears in the published edition of Morpheus, along with a puff-piece from Vogue that features Clarke and Trent on the same page.
-The story wasn’t quite true—Clarke’s pieces got good-to-excellent reviews, while Trent’s got the back of the hand, if it got anything at all—but the result was the same: a year later, in the wake of all the publicity over her surprise triumph at the Coolidge competition, Clarke blew the whistle on herself and reclaimed Morpheus as her own.
+The story wasn’t quite true—in fact, Clarke’s pieces got good-to-excellent reviews, while Trent’s got the back of the hand, if it got anything at all—but the result was the same: a year later, in the wake of the world-wide publicity over her surprise triumph at the Coolidge competition, Clarke blew the whistle on herself and reclaimed Morpheus as her own.
 She never used a pseudonym again.